 \section{Introduction}

-Magnetic monopoles play a critical role in the color confinement mechanism, which is explained by the phenomenological model put forth by 't Hooft and Mandelstam~\cite{tHooft2,Mandelstam1}.
-The phenomenological models of the instanton liquid~\cite{Shuryak2} and the instanton vacuum~\cite{Dyakonov6} demonstrate how instantons lead to chiral symmetry breaking.
+Magnetic monopoles play a critical role in the color confinement mechanism explained by the phenomenological model proposed by 't Hooft and Mandelstam~\cite{tHooft2,Mandelstam1}.
+Phenomenological models of instanton liquid~\cite{Shuryak2} and instanton vacuum~\cite{Dyakonov6} demonstrate how instantons lead to chiral symmetry breaking.
 Magnetic monopoles and instantons in the QCD vacuum are closely intertwined, connecting color confinement and chiral symmetry breaking~\cite{Hasegawa2,Hasegawa4}.
-Furthermore, the eta-prime meson has the close association with topological charges, instantons, and monopoles, as noted in references~\cite{Giusti8,DeGrand3,Hasegawa3}.
+Furthermore, the eta-prime meson has a close association with topological charges, instantons, and monopoles, as noted in references~\cite{Giusti8,DeGrand3,Hasegawa3}.

-In the early universe, cosmological phase transitions lead to the creation of a primordial magnetic field, which affects all gauge fields corresponding to the unbroken symmetry group~\cite{Vachaspati_1}.
-Therefore, magnetic fields impact on quantum chromodynamics (QCD) is assumed.
+In the early universe, cosmological phase transitions led to the creation of a primordial magnetic field that affects all gauge fields corresponding to the unbroken symmetry group~\cite{Vachaspati_1}.
+Therefore, magnetic fields are assumed to impact quantum chromodynamics (QCD).

-The chiral magnetic effect~\cite{Kharzeev_1} refers to the occurrence of electric charge separation along the direction of a magnetic field due to chirality imbalance.
+The chiral magnetic effect~\cite{Kharzeev_1} refers to the occurrence of electric charge separation along the direction of the magnetic field due to chirality imbalance.
 In QCD matter, the imbalance in chirality originates from transitions between distinct topological states.
-The imbalance manifests as alterations in topological charges, as determined by the difference in chirality of fermion zero modes.
+The imbalance manifests itself as alterations in topological charges, as determined by the difference in chirality of fermion zero modes.
 It causes non-dissipative transport of electric charges between varying chirality states.

-Thus, it is important to examine the chiral magnetic effect using fermions preserving the exact chiral symmetry, which are overlap fermions.
+Thus, it is important to examine the chiral magnetic effect using overlap fermions which preserve exact chiral symmetry in lattice gauge theory.

 Recently, the construction of the Nuclotron-based Ion Collider fAcility (NICA) in Dubna in Russia has been underway for studying Quark-Gluon Plasma (QGP), the phase transition of color confinement and deconfinement, as well as the phase transition of the breaking and restoration of chiral symmetry~\cite{NICA}.
 It is essential to analyze the impact of strong magnetic fields that arise during the collision of heavy-ion beams in experiments on observables.